yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 ## Projects

-**Handwritten Chinese Sentence Recognition using RNN-CTC**
+**Handwritten Chinese Sentence Recognition using CNN-CTC**

 - Designed and implemented an end-to-end handwritten Chinese text recognition system capable of identifying full sentences of variable lengths from grayscale stroke-based images.
-- Built a CRNN architecture integrating convolutional layers for spatial feature extraction and bidirectional LSTMs for sequential modeling, followed by a CTC (Connectionist Temporal Classification) decoding layer to enable alignment-free sequence prediction.
+- Built a CNN architecture integrating convolutional layers for spatial feature extraction and bidirectional LSTMs for sequential modeling, followed by a CTC (Connectionist Temporal Classification) decoding layer to enable alignment-free sequence prediction.
 - Processed raw `.dgrl` handwritten data files from the CASIA-HWDB dataset, implemented stroke-to-image rendering and vocabulary construction for over 3,700 Chinese characters.
 - Achieved strong performance on the test set with 92.6% character accuracy and 78.4% sentence accuracy, demonstrating the effectiveness of the proposed pipeline on unconstrained handwritten text input.